MathiasYde/pico-mcp23s17/README.md

 # pico-mcp23s17
-Raspberry Pi library to communicate with MCP23S17 16-bit I/O expander
+Raspberry Pi Pico library to communicate with MCP23S17 16-bit I/O expander

 ## Limitations
 While this library is fairly barebones, it still provides the barebone code to communicate with the MCP23S17 chip.